dogaegeozden/CatPhotoApp/README.md

 ## Features

 - **Cat Photos:** Explore a gallery of captivating cat photos that will melt your heart.
-- **Cat Lists:** Discover what cats love and hate with our curated lists.
+- **Cat Lists:** Discover what cats love and hate with my curated lists.
-- **Cat Form:** Share information about your own cat and join our community of cat lovers.
+- **Cat Form:** Share information about your own cat and join to community of cat lovers.

 ## Screenshots